I was lucky enough to break up for my New Year holiday on the 23rd December and not have to return to work until January 19th.

 When they finally emerged my impatience dissipated immediately and I ran over to hug my Mum and we all probably got too emotional for saying it had only been 3 months.
 It was great to see them, and I felt a small kind of repayment for all their parenting was for me to host them in New Zealand.

-Gemma was on her rota’d day off so that was lucky too, and after a few hours of chatting and a brisk walk to the dairy (that’s what Kiwi’s call a corner shop/newsagent) we went up Mount Eden (best view in Auckland).
+After a few hours of chatting and a brisk walk to the dairy (that’s what Kiwi’s call a corner shop/newsagent) we went up Mount Eden (best view in Auckland).
 After that Mum and Dad retired to bed due to jetlag/heatstroke!
 Not only had they had over 24 hours of travelling, but they had left the UK when it was around freezing point, and arrived here to 28 degree heat.
 Not that they were complaining!

 Once we pulled up we were greeted by staff, and after grabbing a cold drink we sat near the only other group that were there.
 On the 1 hour ride, which was to go through a river, through forests, over hills and of course the beautiful golden sandy beach, there would be Mum, Dad, 2 other adults and a child, plus a member of staff of course.